 Stimulates hormone production and helps the body to use B vitamins

-Doctors, dieticians and nutritionists say that an individual has to have a good balance of magnesium, calcium and phosphorous for optimal health.
+Doctors, dietitians and nutritionists say that an individual has to have a good balance of magnesium, calcium and phosphorous for optimal health.

-How do you know if you're deficient in phosphorous?
+How do you know if you're deficient in phosphorus?

 Some symptoms include:

 Poor dental health